http2

 The core library used trivial-gray-streams to implement streams over data frames.

-Client uses puri to manipulate URLs.
+Client and server use puri to manipulate URLs.

 Additionally, fiasco is used for testing (and Javascript for browser-side testing).

-0.5Speed & scaling
+0.4Speed & scaling

-Anyway, run or modify the speed test code for your results:
+Anyway, run or modify the speed test code for your results.

 sbcl --script scaffolding/speed-test.lisp